carljmosca/mcp-api-demo/README.md

 Navigate to the Dev UI, which is available at <http://localhost:8080/q/dev/>.
 From there you can access the SwaggerUI and the Tools UI, play around !

+### Interacting with the MCP Server

+The MCP server uses AI to interpret natural language and execute the appropriate tool.
+For example, you can ask it to filter tickets by a specific category, even though the category is computed dynamically from the ticket's content.

+**Example Query:**

+A user can provide a prompt like this:

+> "Show me all tickets related to security vulnerabilities."

+**How it Works:**

+1.  **Intent Recognition**: The AI understands the user wants to "list tickets" with a "security" filter.
+2.  **Tool Selection**: It identifies the `getTickets` tool, which has the description: *"Get a list of tickets.
+You can optionally filter by ticket type."*
+3.  **Parameter Matching**: The AI matches the phrase "security vulnerabilities" to the `SECURITY` value in the `TicketType` enum.
+4.  **Execution**: It calls the `getTickets` tool with the `SECURITY` type.
+The service then filters the tickets in memory based on keywords in their title and description.
+5.  **Response**: The AI formats the filtered list of tickets and presents it to the user.

+This allows for powerful, flexible queries using natural language, without needing to change the underlying database schema.

+---

 ## Packaging and running the application